Pearson-Higher-Ed/alerts/README.md

 ## Welcome Component Developer

-This is a comprehensive starter kit for a standalone Origami v2 component.
+This is a comprehensive starter kit for a **standalone Origami v2 component**.
+Do not attempt to use it to build an entire application.

-**In order to utilize this successfully, you must have solid working knowledge of Facebook's React - a library for building composable user interfaces.**
+In order to utilize this successfully, you **must** have solid working knowledge of Facebook's React - a library for building composable user interfaces.
+It wouldn't hurt to understand ES2015 (ES6) syntax and concepts either.

 This starter kit implements best practices like testing, linting, bundling, transpiling ES6 to ES5, etc. It codifies a long list of decisions that you no longer have to make to get rolling.
 It saves you from the long, painful process of